webflo/cumulus/README.txt

  */

 - After you put Cumulus in your sites/all/modules or sites/default/modules (or where ever you put them :-) you need one more file...
-- That file is cumulus.js (which can't be put on drupal.org since its not licensed under GPL.)
+- That file is cumulus.js (which can't be put on drupal.org since its not licensed under GPL v2.)
-- Get that file from http://pratul.in/files/cumulus.js
+- Get that file from http://pratul.in/files/cumulus.js or http://pratulkalia.googlepages.com/cumulus.js
-- Put in your Cumulus folder.
+- Put it in your Cumulus folder.
 - That's it!

 /**
- * Frequently Asked Questions
+ * Support
  */

-= Cumulus is breaking my theme for anonymous users and not displaying at all/correctly.
-Help!
+- First, read the in-built help at admin/help/cumulus
-- Unfortunately, block caching in Drupal 6 is on a per-role basis.
-Thus it will break Cumulus if its turned on your site.
-Turn it off and Cumulus will be happy.
-You can find the settings on admin/settings/performance
+- For more support, feature requests, or to report any bugs, please add an issue to the queue at http://drupal.org/project/issues/cumulus